3.1 Recruitment and Hiring Process

 A hiring supervisor may wish to include some of the following strategies:

-• Send/post position announcements to underrepresented groups and appropriate professional organizations.
+• Send/post position announcements to appropriate professional organizations.

 • Place ads in magazines/journals and/or listservs and social media groups of appropriate discipline.

-• Contact other professionals to solicit nominations and applications from historically underrepresented groups.
+• Contact other professionals to solicit nominations and applications of qualified individuals.

 • Send position announcements to other colleges or universities.

-Web recruitment sources and methods that target diverse populations and discipline-specific areas are encouraged, in addition to more traditional methods of advertising specific job openings.
+• Web recruitment sources and methods that target discipline-specific areas are encouraged, in addition to more traditional methods of advertising specific job openings.

 The Uniform Guidelines on Employee Selection Procedures issued by the Equal Employment Opportunity Commission (EEOC) in 1978, established a uniform federal position governing the use of selection procedures in relation to equal employment opportunity laws.